 How to Draw a Dark Background with Colored Pencil

-I had in mind a head study of a running horse, but the true subject of the drawing was a long, black mane filled with light.
-The horse was a beautiful sandy bay in color, with a long, billowing mane.
+I had in mind a head study of a running horse, but my model was filled with light.
+She also had a long, black mane.

 It might seem counter intuitive, but I planned do a dark background layer by layer.
 The plan was to use light pressure to layer several different colors to develop a rich black.
-The process began with Prismacolor Peacock Green and I spent several hours working on it, with this as the end result.
+The process began with Prismacolor Peacock Green and I spent several hours working on it.

 A Change in Course

-Before I got any further on the project, it was time to work on the next article for EmptyEasel.
-I chose to write about the use of masking fluid with colored pencil.
+Before I got any further, it was time to work on the next article for EmptyEasel.
+I chose to write about using masking fluid with colored pencil.
 That article needed a demonstration piece.

 Drawing the Dark Background

-I applied Dark Brown over all of the background using medium pressure (normal handwriting pressure).
+First, I applied Dark Brown over all of the background using medium pressure (normal handwriting pressure).
 I added between two and five layers over the entire background, but wasn’t satisfied with the result.
-So I decided to try an alcohol blend on the left side (in front of the horse).

 Working from one area to the next beginning at the upper right, I layered Indigo Blue and Dark Brown in random patterns.
 I then added Black.
 I used medium-heavy pressure for all three colors.

-When I’d covered all of the background this way, I burnished it with each color.
+When I’d covered all of the background, I burnished it with each color.
 For most of the background, I burnished with all three colors, usually finishing with black.
 But I also burnished some areas with only Indigo Blue or Dark Brown, depending on whether I wanted cool tones or warm tones.

 Finally, I burnished with Burnt Ochre to accent the head and to introduce the primary color of the horse into the background.